Western Washington has charter & sport fishing opportunities year around.

 Western Washington bass fishing has been relatively untapped for many years.
 Western Washington has some excellent bass fishing.
 While we can fish year around, it is best between late March and late October, depending on the weather.

-We start seeing the bass on the beds in May to mid June.
+We start seeing the bass on the beds in late April to mid June.
 Sight fishing smallmouth can be very exciting!

 Ridge to River Outdoors supports the catch and release principles of Wild Steelhead & Wild Chinook Salmon.